 The Djúpalónssandur bay is on the Southern shore of the Snæfellsnes peninsular and quite close to Snæfellsjokull volcano which has added to the Icelandic landscape.

-Vestrahorn is a beautiful mountain in South East Iceland at Stokksnes.
+Vestrahorn is a beautiful mountain in South East Iceland.
 It is a 15 minute drive from the fishing town of Höfn.